- Who are NAHC’s members?

 Many, if not all, of the articles that NAHC or its affiliated organizations publish, are for members only and require a username and password for access.
 If your username and password are suddenly not working, there is a chance that you have not renewed your membership, and therefore no longer have access to these articles.
 Contact our Membership Services Department by calling (202) 547-7424 or email them at email@example.com.

 What is my username and password?

 Your username is your email address and your password is what you have set up.
 If you have questions, please contact our Membership Services Department by calling (202) 547-7424 or email them at firstname.lastname@example.org.

 I used to get emails from NAHC, but now I don’t anymore.
 What’s going on?

 If your membership has lapsed, your subscription to all e-newsletters is put on hold.
-Once your account has been made currrent, you will need to either sign up for your e-newsletters again, or contact our membership department and they can do this for you.
+Once your account has been made current, you will need to either sign up for your e-newsletters again, or contact our membership department and they can do this for you.

 Sometimes if your office is having email issues, our systems will put your account on hold after a number of bounces.
 This means that if we try to send you an email and your mail server cannot accept it, we stop sending you emails.
 We do this to comply with SPAM laws that discourage emailing bad email addresses.
-Once your IT or computer service department fixes this issue, contact our contact our Membership Services Department and they update your account.
+Once your IT or computer service department fixes this issue, contact our Membership Services Department and they will update your account.
 Call (202) 547-7424 or email them at email@example.com.